spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 * resolved during the app instatiation.

-* funnelled/inherited from the lower tiers of the profile.
+* inherited from the lower tiers of the App Profile.

 The variables are of two types: